NachoColl/blockchain-web-services/docs/index.md

 ## Fundamentals

-Blockchain Web Services is a set of services on top of blockchain(s) to help companies, individuals and governments embrace a new era of trusted services while keeping the focus on their business models and how they add value.
+Blockchain Web Services is a set of services on top of blockchain(s) to help companies, individuals and governments embrace a new era of trusted solutions while keeping the focus on their business models and how they add value.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />